dojot/backstage/readme.md

 Calls made through the GUI can be pre-processed and accessed via GraphQL.

-To access the data via GraphQL it is necessary to have executed the authentication flow of the keycloak, that is, to have a cookie with a valid session id in the backstage.
+To access the data via GraphQL it is necessary to have executed the authentication flow of OAuth using OpenID via the keycloak, that is, to have a cookie with a valid session id in the backstage.

 To access GraphiQL, graphical interface in GraphQL interactive (it is also possible to see the documentation) enable `graphql.graphiql` and access the url it follows this pattern: